untold-titan/Bonelab-Mod-Manager/README.md

 If you have any feedback, or find a bug, please open an issue.

 ## Supporting Me
-If you want to support me or my work, you can sponsor me via Github Sponsors, or
+If you want to support me or my work, you can sponsor me via Github Sponsors, or my [patreon!](https://www.patreon.com/untoldtitan)